Punta San Matteo: Climbing Punta San Matteo

 The easiest approach and the normal route starts from the Gavia Pass side with a good access road from Bormio.
 It is best to park in the vicinity of the Berni hut and the monument which is on the opposite side of the road.
 This is an alpinist glacier tour and the glacier is full of crevasses.
 The climb can be done in one day.

 An alternative option is to start from the same place but, instead of climbing up the glacier, walk in the direction of the Bivacco Battaglione Ortles which is at 3122 m of elevation, there is no guardian and it is always open.
 The Bivacco can be reached in 3 hours from the road.
 In summer this is just a walk up with no snow on the route all the way to the Bivacco.
 There are 6 places for sleeping and blankets are available.
 There is a wood burning stove inside.
 You can stay the night in the Bivacco and then follow the ridge route to the summit of Punta San Matteo.

 Huts

-The mentioned Rifugio A. Berni is the most convenient place if you want to climb the mountain directly from the road.
+The mentioned Rifugio A. Berni is the most convenient place if one wants to climb the mountain directly from the road.
 The closest refuge to the summit from this side is the previously mentioned Bivacco Battaglione Ortles (3122 m).
 There is also Rifugio Bonetta directly on the Gavia Pass with plenty of free parking space around.